KXXT: KCAC

 Harold Lampel and Dawkins Espy received the construction permit for KINK in 1958.
 Dawkins Espy was involuntarily removed from the license in 1961, at which time the KCAC calls were adopted; the station was sold to KCAC Broadcasting, Inc. in 1962.
 Construction of the facility began on July 19, 1962.

 KCAC's studios were located at 20 E. Broadway, in Phoenix.
 It was one of the few radio stations in Arizona that were African American-owned and -operated.
 Among its DJs were Jim Titus, who, while at KRIZ radio in 1958, had become Phoenix's first African-American radio announcer.

 KCAC's management decided to change to a Spanish-language format four years later, putting it in competition with KIFN, the original Spanish-language station in Phoenix, but the station was not a success.

-KCAC switched to a free-form format when William Edward Compton became its station manager in 1969.
-He served in that capacity and as a DJ until 1971.
+In October 1968, the corporate entity E.S.H.
+Inc., led by president and Motorola electrical engineer George W. Soderquist, acquired KCAC while it was operating a struggling Spanish-language format.
+In September 1969, Soderquist's teenage son, Skip, and his friend Dave Kohn convinced Soderquist to hire Bill Compton away from KRUX.
+Compton was given full creative control as program director, immediately flipping KCAC into Phoenix's first full-time progressive, free-form rock station.

+While the new format built a massive, loyal audience and resisted pressure from local conservative groups like the Arizona Breakfast Club—whose vocal opposition station president George Soderquist reportedly found more entertaining than concerning—the station's weak, 500-watt daytime-only AM signal ultimately faced imminent financial collapse.
+E.S.H.
+Inc. entered bankruptcy in late 1970, which paved the way for Compton and investor Dwight Tindle to acquire a 93.3 FM license and transition the entire displaced KCAC staff to launch KDKB in August 1971.

 In an attempt to describe its free-form format in 1970, a guest columnist in The Arizona Republic described it thus:

 Free-form programming as used by KCAC allows the individual announcer complete discretion.
 This allows some of the innovations in rock air time denied under Top 40 programming, as well as opening the door to other musical forms.
 A typical show on KCAC will include elements of jazz, blues, folk, classical, hillbilly, country, soul and, of course rock.
 The absence of prescheduled news programs allows occasional hour-and-a-half collages of uninterrupted music.

 In November 1970, KCAC went bankrupt, and it was involuntarily assigned to a receiver.
 On August 14, 1971, the station went silent.
 When KCAC went bankrupt in 1971, Compton collaborated with KDKB co-owner Dwight Tindle to "invent" KDKB and its air sound.
 Several KCAC DJs made the move with Compton to KDKB—including Gary Kinsey (on-air name, Toad Hall) and Hank Cookenboo.